 Alcohol suppresses one of the natural hormones, vasopressin, also called antidiuretic hormone.
 Normally smaller amounts of this hormone are released during the day and increased amounts overnight leading to a larger volume of urine produced during the day and smaller volume of urine is produced at night.

 After consuming alcohol the levels of this hormone drop leading to an increase in urine production.
 The bladder will fill up more rapidly and may need to be emptied more frequently including during the night.
-If the person is a deep sleeper or the alcohol has made them sleep more deeply they may not wake when necessary to empty their bladder.
+If the person is a deep sleeper or the alcohol has made them sleep more deeply they may not wake when their bladder is full.

 What is the best method of curing this problem?
 We recommend using the Kit.
 Start with the steps on the DVD and use the Pad and Bell alarm which can be left on the bed and is the loudest.
 Test if you wake to an alarm on your mobile phone.
 If you do then you could use the recordable alarm and record your mobile phone’s ringtone or your own voice.
 This is not as loud and the Pad and Bell alarm.
 This will help to make the connection between the bladder and the brain and eventually you will start to wake before wetting.

 The some medication acts in a similar way to the hormone vasopressin.
 It is only available with a doctor′s prescription.
 We do not recommend using this as a first option as it generally will not cure the problem.
 It is better to achieve a cure rather than be on lifelong medication.
 It is sometimes worth trying the medication for a few weeks to check if it would work in case of a holiday or school camp.
 This should not be done at the last minute.